dpark01/VEME_metagenomics/README.md

 #### `https://github.com/cmavian/VEME_metagenomics`

 ### 1. Background
-We have collected field Aedes aegypti mosquitoes from different locations across the state of Florida, in the United States, and we want to understand what is the composition of their microbiome.
-We have extracted RNA and performed shotgun sequencing with Illumina.
+We collected Aedes aegypti mosquitoes from different locations across the state of Florida, in the United States, and we want to understand what is the composition of their microbiome.
+We extracted the RNA from the abdomen of the mosquitoes, and performed shotgun sequencing with Illumina.
 Our reads are 100bp single-read.
 You can read more about this study here: https://journals.asm.org/doi/10.1128/msphere.00316-20

 #### Metagenomic Workflow:
 In this tutorial we will learn how to taxonomically classify and visualize our metagenomic reads obtained with Illumina using the following programs: